Temporal Label Smoothing for Early Event Prediction: Additional experiments and ablation studies

 \section{Additional experiments and ablation studies}

 This section provides additional results and experiments to complete our findings from the main manuscript.
-Unless otherwise stated, mean results are shown with 95\% confidence interval shaded or in error bars.
+Unless otherwise stated, mean results are shown with a 95\% confidence interval on the mean shaded or in error bars.